anthimat11/Detecting-ddos-Attacks-using-Machine-Learning/README.md

 I am using the python library scikit-learn.
 In addition to the main library scikit-learn, to run the programs you will need the libraries: pandas, matplotlib, time.

+You will find all the updated code in the master branch!